Core vs. Core-Plus Strategy Design

 - Allocation: 70-85% of total fixed income

-The durable lesson: core isn't about generating alpha.
+The key insight: core isn't about generating alpha.
 It's about delivering predictable, benchmark-like returns with minimal surprises.
 A pension fund allocating $2 billion to fixed income might place $1.5 billion in core strategies, knowing this sleeve provides liquidity, duration exposure, and stable income without requiring constant attention.

 Why this matters: during the March 2020 COVID stress, investment-grade bonds performed their role.
 While high-yield spreads widened by over 500 bps, Treasury and high-grade corporate bonds provided relative stability.
 Core allocations that stayed disciplined weathered the storm (New York Fed, 2020).